Effective Date: This Policy was last updated on 13 September 2021 at 1.00 p.m. AEST).

 How long will my data be stored?

-We process your data until the end of the business relationship or until the expiry of the applicable statutory retention periods; in addition, until the end of any legal disputes in which the data is required as evidence, or until we are satisfied the data is no longer required for the purpose of enforcing our legal rights e.g. contract, breach of intellectual property etc.
+We process your data until the end of the business relationship or until the expiry of the applicable statutory retention periods; in addition, until the end of any legal disputes in which the data may be required as evidence, or until we are satisfied the data is no longer required for the purpose of enforcing our legal rights e.g. contract, breach of intellectual property etc.

 Under certain conditions, Spandah may anonymise your personal information (meaning it can no longer be related to you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.